 He can argue both things because he doesn't mean anything he says.

-And if we, the people, control the government, and that if our will in the legislators and the president we elect is executed dutifully, if there's mistakes made, I understand.
+And if they promote freedom, and if we, the people, control the government, and that if our will in the legislators and the president we elect is executed dutifully, I understand.

-But if you've got the spirit and you're on the right direction, then, you know, a few broken eggs, I'm not going to piss myself.
+But if you're got the spirit and you're on the right direction, then, you know, a few broken eggs, I'm not going to piss myself.

-But I've been an enemy of U.S. intelligence agencies and law enforcement for decades because they've been run by the globalists.
+But I've been an enemy of U.S. intelligence agencies and law enforcement for decades because they've been run by the globalist.

 Let me translate Alex's explanation of why he's not against the intelligence community this time.

-All he's saying is that he accepts the things the intel community says when it matches up with what he wants to believe and accuses them of being dirty globalists anytime they say something that contradicts a position he wants to advance.
+All he's saying is that he accepts the things the Intel community says when it matches up with what he wants to believe and accuses them of being dirty globalists anytime they say something that contradicts a position he wants to investigate.

 And I know the globalists want to get rid of the population.